watson-developer-cloud/assistant-web-chat-service-desk-starter/docs/API.md

 - `message: MessageResponse`: The message to display to the user.
 - `agentID: string`: The ID of the agent who is sending the message.

+From version 3.2.0, to display an error message to user, specify `response_type: 'inline_error'` in `MessageResponse`, this also displays an error icon as well as hides the agent's avatar from user.

 ### beginTransferToAnotherAgent

 ```ts